 How to Shape Gluten Free Sourdough Bread:

-- Fold one side of the disc to the center.
-(Hamburger style)
+- Fold one side of the disc to the center (hamburger style).

-- Fold the other side of the disc to the center and over top of the first fold.
-(Still hamburger style)
+- Fold the other side over the first fold, also hamburger style.

 How to Store Gluten Free Sourdough Bread: